flutter/website/src/content/get-started/fwe/layout.md

 <img src='/assets/images/docs/fwe/layout/overflowing_row.png' alt="A screenshot of a row of widgets that are wider than their viewport.">

-Widgets can be sized to fit within a row or column by using the Expanded widget.
+Widgets can be sized to fit within a row or column by using the `Expanded` widget.
-To fix the previous example where the row of images is too wide for its render box, wrap each image with an [Expanded][] widget.
+To fix the previous example where the row of images is too wide for its render box, wrap each image with an [`Expanded`][] widget.

 {% render docs/code-and-image.md,
 image:"fwe/layout/expanded_row.png",
-caption: "This figure shows a row widget with three children which are wrapped with Expanded widgets."
+caption: "This figure shows a row widget with three children that are wrapped with `Expanded` widgets."
 alt: "A screenshot of three widgets, which take up exactly the amount of space available on the main axis.
 All three widgets are equal width." code:"
 ```dart